 Step 11) Taxes and Licenses:

-You’re going to be collecting taxes on your sales right?
-So please don’t worry about that so much.
+Are you going to be collecting taxes on your sales?
+If so, please don’t worry about that so much.
 Just make sure you’re putting the correct amount away and be ready to remit it when required.
 But paying whatever taxes your State/Province/County requires along with your fees for a Business license has to happen.
-So factor the business license into your start up costs and again annually, along with any taxes you’re required to pay.
+So factor the business license into your startup costs and again annually, along with any taxes you’re required to pay.
 Your Municipal/Provincial/State or National Government will have everything you need to know on their website.

 Step 12) If you have Office or Studio Space:

 I know that my Studio/Office space makes a contribution to my monthly rent.
 I live in a pretty small apartment in Vancouver BC, and rent is HIGH here.
 So my business pays approximately 35% of my monthly rent and the same portion of my utilities including my Phone & Internet.
 I have a business line, routed to my cell phone and the business pays the internet portion of the cable bill at home.
 I need updates to software that I run, and well, I couldn’t upload to SmugMug without an internet connection.
 You will also need Office Supplies.
 Think about getting Pens, Paper, Staples, glue, stamps, envelopes, boxes, the list goes on and on.
 If you’re using these things in your office space, you need to account for them.

 I have historically put 10% of all income away to go towards advertising.
 Although, I’m finding that I am able to get away with less, by using Facebook and Twitter to advertise the business as opposed to more traditional methods.
 But make no mistake.
 It costs money to make money.
 But use your money wisely and try to maximize your advertising dollars.
 We’ll get more into this topic later in the series so stay tuned!
 Get the best deal you can on hosting your website, and account for the cost of your template and domain registration.